kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 * **In-Place Resource Resize:** Dynamically increasing or decreasing compute resources (CPU, Memory, Swap Capacity, and HugePages) on a node without requiring a node reboot or kubelet restart.
 * **Node Compute Resource:** CPU, Memory, Swap Capacity, and HugePages.
+* **Physical Capacity:** The raw hardware capacity of a node as reported by the integrated `cAdvisor` subsystem, reflecting the true underlying machine resources (e.g., number of CPU cores).
+* **Configured Capacity:** The desired logical capacity declared by an administrator or external controller via `Node.Spec.ConfiguredCapacity`.
+This is the Kubelet's target and may be less than the Physical Capacity (e.g., to under-report resources intentionally).
+For Alpha, Configured Capacity must not exceed Physical Capacity.
+* **CapacityConfigured Condition:** A `Node.Status.Condition` of type `CapacityConfigured` that the Kubelet uses to expose the current reconciliation state of a capacity resize request.
+Possible reasons are `Accepted`, `InProgress`, `Infeasible`, and `EmergencyReduced`.

 ## Summary

 This proposal facilitates dynamic native resource resizing (increases and decreases in capacity) on a node to streamline cluster capacity updates, offering a seamless alternative to adding or removing nodes from an existing cluster.
 The revised node configurations automatically propagate at both the node and cluster levels.

-This KEP introduces the ability for the Kubelet to dynamically monitor and reconcile changes to the node's native hardware capacity.
-When a change is detected via cAdvisor, the Kubelet will seamlessly update its internal sub-managers, top-level kubepods cgroups, eviction thresholds, container swap limits, and the Node API object's Capacity and Allocatable fields—all without requiring a Kubelet restart.
+This KEP introduces a new declarative API field, `Node.Spec.ConfiguredCapacity`, allowing external controllers or administrators to declare the node's desired **logical** capacity.
+The Kubelet is the **sole owner** of `Node.Status.Capacity` and `Node.Status.Allocatable`; external actors write only to `Node.Spec.ConfiguredCapacity`.
+Driven by this API-first model and validated against physical hardware metrics via cAdvisor, the Kubelet will seamlessly update its internal sub-managers, top-level kubepods cgroups, eviction thresholds, container swap limits, and the Node API object's Capacity and Allocatable fields — all without requiring a Kubelet restart.

+The trigger for a capacity change is intentionally decoupled from the physical hardware layer.
+Both **hardware-driven** events (e.g., a hypervisor hot-plugging additional RAM, detected by cAdvisor) and **configuration-driven** events (e.g., an administrator explicitly setting `ConfiguredCapacity` to 20Gi on a 32Gi machine) are first-class triggers.
+The Kubelet's reconciliation loop treats both identically: compare `Node.Spec.ConfiguredCapacity` against the physical upper bound from cAdvisor, validate, then actuate.

 ## Motivation